elemental/Elemental/doc/source/blas-like/level2.rst

 where only the triangle of :math:`A` specified by `uplo` is updated.

 .. cpp:function:: void Her( UpperOrLower uplo, T alpha, const Matrix<T>& x, Matrix<T>& A )

-   The serial implementation (templated over the datatype).

 .. cpp:function:: void Her( UpperOrLower uplo, T alpha, const DistMatrix<T>& x, DistMatrix<T>& A )

-   The distributed implementation (templated over the datatype).

 Her2
 ----